Cybersecurity is important, without a doubt.

 Oftentimes, those simple, affordable new habits help build a powerful line of defense for protecting what matters most.

-While we help you plan for your business’ future success, our security experts have offered four no-cost, easy-to-implement ways that you and your team can boost your security, right now:
+While we help you plan for the success of your business, our security experts have offered four no-cost, easy-to-implement ways that you and your team can boost your security, right now:

 1. Update Your Software and Devices